 Ultimately, the municipality must look at the type of land being annexed, its current value, the number of residents being affected, and the expense of expanding services to the residents (if necessary).

-Chances are that land annexation won’t please everyone being impacted.
+On top of this, chances are that land annexation won’t please everyone being impacted.

 With all that said, a city’s ability to annex land from its surrounding county is a primary determinant of its fiscal health.